tainabittencourt/Cumulative-and-self-reinforcing-Spatial-Inequalities/README.md

 (i) create plots and maps related to the interaction of segregation and accessibility after GEODA processing.

-Big thanks for all GitHib pages which contributed to the scripts used in this project, particularly Rafael Pereira (https://github.com/rafapereirabr), Robin Lovelace (https://github.com/Robinlovelace) and all countless contributors of Stack Overflow.
+Big thanks for all GitHib pages which immensely contributed to the scripts used in this project, particularly Rafael Pereira (https://github.com/rafapereirabr), Robin Lovelace (https://github.com/Robinlovelace) and all countless contributors of Stack Overflow.